techfolios/template-old/projects/EnglishPortfolio.md

 In this course, we had to write 4 major essays/video and create an electronic portfolio containing all our works for this class.
 The portfolio can be viewed (here){https://sites.google.com/site/raenanaka/}.

-## Précis of the Analytical Report
+## Precis of the Analytical Report

 ## Analytical Report